 Reading the operator eligibility framework in India

-Foreign tourist drone registration in India fails at the eligibility stage defined under the Drone Rules 2021.
+Foreign tourist drone registration in India fails at the eligibility stage defined under the Drone Rules 2021 and the wider DGCA drone rules.
 The earlier CAR Section 3 Series X Part I framework shaped the operational structure carried into the present regime.
 (DGCA CAR Section 3 Series X Part I, 27 August 2018)

 The rules recognise four classes as eligible to hold a Unique Identification Number.
 The first class is Indian citizens above 18.
 The second is Indian companies meeting the substantial-Indian-ownership and two-thirds-Indian-directors test.